robcarver17/pysystemtrade/docs/production.md

 ### Strategy report

 The strategy report is bespoke to a strategy; it will load the last backtest file generated and report diagnostics from it.
 On a daily basis it runs for all strategies.
 On an ad hoc basis, it can be run for all or a single strategy.

+The strategy reporting is determined by the parameter `strategy_list/strategy_name/reporting_code/function` in default.yaml or overriden in the private config .yaml file.
+The 'classic' reporting function is `sysproduction.strategy_code.report_system_classic.report_system_classic`

 Here is an example, with annotations added in quotes (""):

 ```